Shading the eternal flow

 MaRa felt an unseen tension build up in the depths of the Multiverse, like a force that had begun to move beyond their perception.
 "I think we're dealing with a threat that has remained hidden until now," she said.
 "A mechanism that defies Dynamic Creation, a force that does not follow our cycles of collapse and rebirth."

 "We need to find out where it came from," MaRa added.
-“This energy cannot be allowed to continue its expansion.
-Let's find her and stop her."
+"This energy cannot be allowed to continue its expansion.
+Let's find it and stop it."

 * * *